sujith2303/ML_From_Scratch/README.md

 ## Generate Summaries of zoom meets
 consider the chat conversations and train a model on summarizing the chat conversations summarizing the chats.
-Understand the images in the video and then summarize accordingly by providing graphs etc..,
+Understand the images in the video and then summarize accordingly by providing graphs etc.., Add video query model to query from the videos

 ## Filler word removal